stibinator/DuAEF_Duik_Docs/src/docs/settings.md

 ![settings optn](img\duik-screenshots\S-Settings\settings-optn.png)

 - You can switch between a *Normal mode* and a *Dev & Debug mode*.
-You should always stay in 'Normal mode' unless you're making changes in the code of Duik or if you have been asked to in order to find the source of a bug.
+You should always stay in *Normal mode* unless you're making changes in the code of Duik or if you have been asked to in order to find the source of a bug.

 - Click on the *Apply changes* button to apply any change you've made in the settings.
 You can also close and open Duik again if anything seems to go wrong.